-Published: 02/06/2020Although quite rare, tenants do sometimes leave belongings behind when they leave a rental property.
-It's often the case that these items are of no significant value, but it's essential to know where you stand as a landlord?
-Failure to do so could involve thousands of pounds in compensation to the tenant.
+Published: 02/05/2022Although quite rare, tenants sometimes leave belongings behind when they leave a rental property.
+Failure to do so could involve paying the tenant thousands of pounds in compensation.
+These items are often of no significant value, but it's essential to know where you stand as a landlord?

 The Golden Rule